PrefectHQ/prefect/docs/concepts/projects.md

     The `prefect deploy` command will use any `build`, `push`, or `pull` instructions provided in a deployment's definition instead of the project's `prefect.yaml` file.

-    This capability is useful for projects that have multiple deployments that require different deployment instructions.
+    This capability is useful with multiple deployments that require different deployment instructions.

 For more information on the mechanics of steps, [see below](#deployment-mechanics).